 The court, after finalizing all the pretrial matters, will choose a few bellwether cases for trial.
 A bellwether is a term used for forecasting a trend.
 This approach in such cases is very useful in saving courts precious time.
-Consolidation of cases results in progress of the numerous cases at one pace.
+Consolidation of cases results in the progress of the numerous cases at one pace.
 After the decision has been made regarding these cases, settlements of the remaining cases are done much more efficiently.
 Most of the cases are settled outside the courts.
-However, there is no bar on individual trial.
+However, there is no bar on an individual trial.
 It depends on the plaintiff if they want to agree to a settlement or go to trial after the bellwether decision.

 Proceedings in Florida